-- Let users find and report the errors, although this setup may not be optimal unless the users are programmers themselves or are very technically-oriented.
+- Let users find and report the errors, although this setup may not be optimal unless the users are developers themselves or are very technically-oriented.

-- Use internal software testers who work hand-in-hand with the programmers—this is a very effective way to test.
+- Use internal software testers who work hand-in-hand with the developers —this is a very effective way to test.

 Because of this, requirements and specifications constantly change throughout the development process, which can also contribute to the errors that crop up in the final development output.